 Vancouver is an awesome city with so many fun things to do that you would REALLY struggle to get bored here (and we lived here for a long time, so we’re speaking from firsthand experience!).

 What makes Vancouver so special is that it’s got a ton of culture to discover, as well as plenty of outdoor adventures, like hiking and whale watching.
 Whether you prefer hanging out downtown, wandering through Stanley Park, or exploring the great outdoors, you can definitely get your fill of fun here.

 There are so many Vancouver city tours available that can help you get acquainted with Vancouver.
-Taking a tour ensures that you get to see the best of what Vancouver has to offer in a short time, and it can be much more convenient than trying to plan everything yourself.
+Taking a tour ensures that you get to see the best of what this city has to offer even if you’re only in Vancouver for a short time, and it can be much more convenient than trying to plan everything yourself.

 During our time living in Vancouver, we visited pretty much all of the city’s top attractions and we did tons of tours with friends and family who came to visit.
 Some were amazing, and others not so much, which is why we’ve put together our ultimate unbiased guide to the absolute BEST tours in Vancouver.

 We want you to love this city as much as we do, so make sure you check out our top picks to add to your Vancouver itinerary below!